Scroll to top

 The 7 sequential steps of the McKinsey Presentation Deck

-• By following a well-structured analysis plan, consultants can effectively communicate their findings and recommendations to clients, ultimately helping them make informed and strategic decisions.
+5. Analysis Plan: By following a structured analysis plan, consultants effectively communicate findings and recommendations to clients, aiding informed decision-making.

 McKinsey Presentation Strategies